ivanmir/cct-approuter/README.md

 - Adjust the route for the AppRouter URL under the manifest.yml (pay attention to the CF landscape domain for each URL used)
 - Make sure the destination "cct-ts-connector" points to the BAPI application's URL (listed here as prerequisite).

-><mark>WARNING:The destination name is not to be mistaken with the destination service, nor the destination name you use d to address the ABAP system.
+>**WARNING**:The *destination* name is not to be mistaken with the destination service, nor the destination name you use d to address the ABAP system.
 You must not modify/adapt its name.
-It only maps the AppRouter's URL '/' to the actual BAPI application's URL while forwarding the JWT authentication generated after the user is authorized by the Cloud Platform.</mark>
+It only maps the AppRouter's URL '/' to the actual BAPI application's URL while forwarding the JWT authentication generated after the user is authorized by the Cloud Platform.